Portugal Golden Visa

 What are the Portugal Golden Visa Tax considerations?
 Do I have to pay taxes in Portugal?

 Having a Golden Visa in Portugal doesn’t automatically make you a tax resident in Portugal.
-Unless you become a tax resident in Portugal, you don’t need to pay any taxes on your non-Portuguese income.
+Unless you become a tax resident in Portugal, holding a Golden Visa does not automatically make an individual a Portuguese tax resident.
+Tax treatment depends on individual circumstances, residency status, and the nature and source of income.
 Your income within Portugal, however, needs to be declared in Portugal, and you need to pay taxes on that income.
 Thanks to Double Taxation Treaties, you won’t be taxed multiple times on the same income.

 Does the investor have to pay taxes in Portugal on his/her worldwide income?

 No. If the investor doesn’t spend 183 days or more in Portugal within a year, the investor is not a resident.
-In that case, the investor doesn’t pay taxes in Portugal on the worldwide income, apart from that in Portugal.
+In that case, worldwide income taxation generally depends on whether the individual qualifies as a Portuguese tax resident under the applicable tax rules.

 Is the cost of living in Portugal low or high?